rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 Lets go back to our Yogi.
 His posture is balanced.
 His muscles are relaxed.
 His brain is going layer by layer to a deep state of meditation.
 His energy is not being wasted by bad posture, excessive muscular activity, worries or frenetic thinking.
 The Yogi is oxygenating organs, cells and tissues while awake.

-He may decide to breathe a notch up and increase even further the recharge of his body, as a fast charge battery.
+He may decide to breathe a notch up and increase even further the recharge of his body, as a fast charging battery.

 After awhile, he turns into those radiant beams of light, energy is overflowing his body.